 Section 529 College Plans by State

-The data on assets held by 529 College Plans are publicly available on the College Savings Network (CSPN) website.
+The data on assets held by 529 Prepaid College Plans are publicly available on the College Savings Plans Network (CSPN) website.
+Data on assets held by 529 Savings College Plans are from Strategic Insight’s (SI) College Savings Quarterly Update.
 In the interest of participants and in order to facilitate comparisons across states, starting in 2002, all 529 college plans started to voluntarily publicly disclose additional information on assets which we now present in supplementary tables.
 We complement these data with additional information from plan disclosures and discussions with plan representatives.